Byron J. Will Harpsichord Maker

 Johann Heinrich Silbermann, born in Strasbourg, Germany in 1727, son of the organ builder Andreas Silbermann, was well known for his harpsichords, fortepianos and clavichords.
 He apprenticed under his Uncle Gottfried and carried on the instrument making of his family.
 There are 7 spinets left by him.

-A small instrument with a big sound.
+A smaller instrument with a full voice.

 Specifications: FF to f3, Ebony and bone keyboard.
 One 8' stop.
 Transposable A-415, 440